Do you use YouTube Analytics?

 This shows you how well each of your videos retains viewers compared to other YouTube videos of a similar length.

 Let’s circle back to the above example.
 While 70% may not be ideal, we can see that it’s above average, meaning that most five-minute videos don’t hit the 70% mark.
 Not too shabby.

-Real-Time Report allows you to measure the views of your videos immediately after you release them.
-You can see views from the last 48 hours and the last 60 minutes across your entire channel, or for specific videos.
+Real-time report allows you to measure the views of your videos immediately after you release them.
+You can see views from the past 48 hours and the last 60 minutes, across your entire channel or for specific videos.

 These YouTube metrics aren’t just exciting to look at, either.

-For example, say that you post your new video on Facebook, but there’s no spike in views.
-Then, 20 minutes later you post your video on Twitter and the views spike dramatically.
+For example, say you post a new video on Facebook, but there’s no spike in views.
+Then, 20 minutes later, you post your video on Twitter and the views spike dramatically.
 You now know that your Twitter audience is more receptive to that particular content than your Facebook audience.

 If this trend continues, you can assume that your Twitter audience enjoys video content more than your Facebook audience.